vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   router ospf 1
    network 10.0.0.0 0.255.255.255 area 0

-Multicast-routing is required for the leafs to forward traffic between each other in a more scalable way.
-This also requires PIM to be enabled towards the Leafs so that the Spine can learn what multicast groups each Leaf expect traffic from.
+Multicast-routing is required for the leaves to forward traffic between each other in a more scalable way.
+This also requires PIM to be enabled towards the leaves so that the Spine can learn what multicast groups each Leaf expects traffic from.

 **Leaf2 configuration:**